As I write to you now, it’s 2017. Back in 2012 I started a blog on Tumblr called “A Travlr, Darkly”.

-So here they are, a little over five years since they were originally written.
+So here they are, a little over five or six years since they were originally written.

 Before there was Copyrise, I worked for a leading web development firm in Toronto.
 This is the story of how that ended, and what was going through my mind when I made the decision to formally go nomad.